 Producers purchase equipment directly from retailers or via the Internet.
 Area contacts for more information are:

 What equipment and installation standards must be met?

 The maximum SNAP project that may be interconnected with the distribution system is 25 kilowatts.
 See the Interconnection Standards for Customer-Owned Generating Facilities 25 kW or Less for details.

 What other costs are there?

 An application/connection fee of $100 is charged at the time of application.
+Customers who wish to be net-metered are charged a fee of $305.
 The monthly meter-reading fee is $3.85.
 In most cases, the meter fee is deducted from the annual payment mailed to SNAP producers.
 Customers are responsible for the cost of connecting their SNAP generator to Chelan County PUD’s distribution system.
 Line extension fees, if any, will vary depending on the distance to the nearest PUD facilities.

 SNAP producers must obtain an electrical permit from the City of Wenatchee (if within city limits) or the state Department of Labor and Industries.
 The city or county building and planning departments may also require a building permit.
 Call the appropriate jurisdiction to discuss your project.

 What if I just want to put up a solar or wind power system for my own use?